proofofindividuality/poi/README.md

 **depositGovernance.sol**

 Manages the anti-spam deposits, and also includes a system to vote on the size of the anti-spam deposit.
-A new contract is created each round, and the old one sucidides.
+A new contract is created each round, and the old one suicides.

 **generatePOIs.sol**